 If you haven’t ridden a scooter or motorcycle before, Bali is a really bad training ground.
-Don’t do it.
-The carefree vibe might be conducive to wanting the freedom and excitement of learning to ride, but it is a very bad idea.
+The carefree vibe might be conducive to wanting the freedom and excitement of learning to ride, but I would be remiss if I didn’t say this is a really bad idea.

 2. Get an International Drivers Permit.

 Understand with clarity that without an International Drivers Permit your travel insurance will be invalid.
 I cannot stress this point enough.
-IDP’s are so easy and inexpensive to obtain from your home country that not doing so is simply negligent — and that same philosophy applies to your travel insurance.
+IDP’s are so easy and inexpensive to obtain from your home country that not doing so is simply negligent.

 Always wear a helmet.
 Those carefree souls you see hooning around Bali without a helmet have increased their odds of a fatal accident by a massive order of magnitude.